beccamckinney85/technical-writer/README.md

 # Welcome to my portfolio site.

 <p>My name is Becca and I've been a technical writer for 7+ years.
-I hold a Bachelors of Science degree in Technical Communication from Kennesaw State University.
+I hold a Bachelors of Science degree in Technical Communication with a concentration in Data Analysis and Presentation.

 As a technical writer, I make complex information easy to understand.
 I create help guides, configuration documents, release notes, video tutorials, and whatever else is needed to ensure that the end-user has everything that they need to make their task easier.</p>